AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 * A Document Security user who wants to send you a policy-protected file adds you to a policy.
 * The Document Security administrator creates an account for you.

-After you register and activate your account, you can use policy-protected files that you were given authorization to use through a policy.
+After you registered and activated your account, you can use policy-protected files that you were given authorization to use through a policy.

 >[!NOTE]
 >
 >If you receive a policy-protected file and do not have a Document Security account, contact the person who sent you the file for assistance.
 Similarly, if you receive an invitation to register, reach out to the sender for help.

 If you receive an email registration invitation from Document Security, you can register by using the URL in the email to open the online registration page.
-After you register, you will receive a second notice about activating your account.
+After your registration, you receive a second notice about activating your account.

 #### Obtain an external user account {#obtain-an-external-user-account}